Approximations in the homogeneous Ising model: Approximations in large Ising models

-We observed in practice that $Z_{H.\phi}(\alpha, \beta)$ may be replaced by a simpler estimator, $Z_{\phi}(\alpha, \beta)$, based only on the Normal distribution without losing accuracy in the approximation to the partition function.
-This {\em normal edge proportion estimator} is

-The estimates $Z_{H.\phi}(\alpha, \beta)$ and $Z_{\phi}(\alpha, \beta)$ may be computed in ${\cal O}(n)$ operations.
-Although, this calculation is fast to compute, we investigate a further approximation to these estimates based on replacing the summation in the last terms of both \eqref{eq:Z:H.phi} and \eqref{eq:Z:phi} by an integral.
+The estimate $Z_{\phi}(\alpha, \beta)$ may be computed in ${\cal O}(n)$ operations.
+Although, this calculation is fast, we investigate a further approximation by replacing the summation in the last term of \eqref{eq:Z:phi} by an integral.
 Specifically, we regard the summation as a Riemann sum, and hence, as an approximation to the corresponding integral.
 The integral can be calculated as a new summation with number of terms much smaller than $n$, yielding a final approximation that can be computed much faster than ${\cal O}(n)$.
-In fact, the Euler-McLaurin formula \citep{abramowitzandstegun64} gives us
+In fact, the Euler-MacLaurin formula \citep{abramowitzandstegun64} gives us the approximation